> For the complete documentation index, see llms.txt.

 }

-What you should see: After saving, the Deployment blueprint appears in your Builder with relations to both Service and your PR/MR blueprint, plus a lead_time_for_changes_hours mirror property.
+What you should see: After saving, the Deployment blueprint appears in your Builder with relations to both Service and your PR/MR blueprint, plus a lead time mirror property (github_lead_time_hours for GitHub, gitlab_lead_time_hours for GitLab, ado_lead_time_hours for Azure DevOps).

 Missing lead time